benkehoe/aws-sso-util/README.md

 pipx install aws-sso-credential-process
 ```

-3. Set up your `.aws/config` file for SSO as normal:
+3. Set up your `.aws/config` file for AWS SSO as normal (you can use `aws configure sso --profile my-sso-profile` to do this as well):

 ```
 [profile my-sso-profile]